Skip to Main Content

 The Color of Justice: Racial Inequities in the Justice System

-The Ohio State Bar Foundation (OSBF) is pleased to invite you to our 2023 Symposium, The Color of Justice: Racial Inequities in the Justice System.
-Member attorneys from the 2022 OSBF Fellows class are focused on race-based disparate treatment in the justice system, and The Color of Justice Virtual Symposium will provide panel discussions building understanding around barriers in the justice system, the populations being affected, and opportunities for change on an individual and systemic level.
-We hope you will join us!
+The Ohio State Bar Foundation (OSBF) hosted The Color of Justice: Racial Inequities in the Justice System, a virtual symposium that worked to build understanding around barriers in the justice system, the populations being affected, and opportunities for change on an individual and systemic level, on April 26, 2023 from 12:00pm – 3:30pm.

 Introduction and Welcome by Supreme Court of Ohio Justice Melody Stewart